StellarSand/privacy-settings/Privacy Settings/Google-Chrome-Privacy-Settings.md

 ## You and Google

 #### Sync and Google services
+- Allow Chrome/Chromium sign-in: Off
 - Autocomplete searches and URLs: Off
-- Help improve Chrome's featires and perormance: Off
+- Help improve Chrome's features and performance: Off (Does not apply to Ungoogled Chromium)
 - Make searches and browsing better: Off
-- Enhanced spell check: Off
+- Enhanced spell check: Off (Does not apply to Ungoogled Chromium)

 #### Passwords
 - Offer to save passwords: Off